-Esteban was born and raised in the border town of El Paso, Texas.
-The youngest of nine children from immigrant parents, he began taking piano lessons at age ten and a year later began composing vocal and instrumental songs.
-No sooner did his mom notice his talent when she directed his creative energy to becoming the church pianist at their congregation at the age of 11.
-It was there that he honed his style that to this day characterizes his compositions.
+No sooner did his mom notice his talent when she directed his creative energy to becoming the church pianist at the age of 11.
+Here he honed his style that characterizes his neoclassical compositions to this day.

-Esteban's style can best be described as neo-classical piano-based music.
-He cites composers Chopin and Mozart, and more contemporary musicians like Barry Manilow, as having strongly influenced his music.
-"Yes, I'm a fanilow!
-I love his really syrupy lovelorn romantic lyrics and over-done orchestrations.
-I sobbed the first time I saw him in concert."
+He cites composers Chopin, Mozart, and Barry Manilow as having strongly influenced his music.
+"Yes, I'm a Fanilow!
+I love his syrupy, lovelorn, romantic lyrics and over-done orchestrations.
+Barry is not afraid of ‘syrup.’"